-- 3.2 This policy encompasses all those working on the University's behalf working with children or those in vulnerable situations be they as employees, volunteers or students.
-It covers those students who have access to children, for those on an Education course, for instance, working in the Early Years Centre or Outreach activity. - 3.3 This policy provides generic guidance for all members of the University community and specific guidance for departments which do not have their own specific policy. - 3.4 Where departmental policy exists, or procedures are covered by an external body such as the GTC (General Teaching Council), the individual who is concerned should follow the guidance of the specific departmental policy in the first instance. - 3.5 Referrals to statutory bodies should happen in consultation with the Principal Safeguarding Officer (PSO), or in their absence their Deputy, in all cases. - 3.6 Departmental policies should be kept up to date and in line with the University Policy. - 3.7 Faculties and Professional Services also take additional responsibility for activities within their remit regarding the Prevent Duty that are out of scope of this Policy.
+- 3.2 This policy addresses all aspects of child protection and safeguarding within the work of the University. - This policy encompasses all those working on the University's behalf working with children or those in vulnerable situations be they as employees, volunteers or students.
+It covers those students who have access to children, for those on an Education course, for instance, working in the Early Years Centre or Outreach activity. - 3.4 This policy provides generic guidance for all members of the University community and specific guidance for departments which do not have their own specific policy. - 3.5 Where departmental policy exists, or procedures are covered by an external body such as the GTC (General Teaching Council), the individual who is concerned should follow the guidance of the specific departmental policy in the first instance. - Referrals to statutory bodies should happen in consultation with the Principal Safeguarding Officer (PSO), or in their absence their Deputy, in all cases. - 3.7 Departmental policies should be kept up to date and in line with the University Policy. - 3.8 Faculties and Professional Services also take additional responsibility for activities within their remit regarding the Prevent Duty that are out of scope of this Policy.